hozzjss/pollen-onboarding/README.md

 Copy the content of your `.env.sample` file into a new `.env` file and add the corresponding variables:

-- `REPO_AND_BRANCH` = The repo and branch of your sourcecred instance.
-In this case it's `https://raw.githubusercontent.com/1Hive/pollen/gh-pages/`
 - `MONGODB_URI` = Your MongoDB connection URI.
 - `GITHUB_API_TOKEN` = GitHub token with commit permissions to the repo.
 - `REPO` = The repo you want to commit to.